xuchen66/sphinx-emdocs/source/serialem-note-hidden-goodies.rst

    sem.Exit(1)
    exit()

-Afer saving to a file (CycleLD.py), we can then run it from a typical python environment normally.
+After saving to a file (CycleLD.py), we can then run it from a typical python environment normally.

 .. code-block::